SyedAfridi007/SyedAfridi007/README.md

 # 💫About Me :
-Hello there, this is Syed Afridi.
-I am a Frontend Web Developer, completed over 60+ web templates and 300+ web components integrating HTML, CSS, CSS Plugins such as Bootstrap, Tailwind CSS, CSS Animation, SASS, and JavaScript.
-I am also enthusiastic in UI/UX Designing with FIGMA and have a solid understanding of Software Project Development and Management.<br>
+Hey Folks I am a professional Frontend web Developer, I completed over 60+ Web templates and 300+ web components using HTML, CSS, and CSS Pluging like Bootstrap, Tailwind CSS, CSS Animation, SASS, and JavaScript.
+I have also hands-on experience in UI and UX Design with FIGMA and clear knowledge about Software Project Development Management.<br>
 Email: syedafridi401@gmail.com

 ## 🌐Socials